Skip to main content

 C-3 Tourist Visa via Korean Embassy

 K-ETA eligibility is subject to change.
 South Korea has temporarily suspended and reinstated certain nationalities in past years.
-Always verify at k-eta.go.kr before booking flights.
+Many eligible nationalities (for example the UK, US, Canada, Australia, Japan, the EU and Singapore) are currently exempt from K-ETA through 31 December 2026 and may enter on the e-Arrival Card instead — Emirati passport holders are eligible but not exempt, so they still need a K-ETA.
+Always verify your status at k-eta.go.kr before booking flights.

 Important for Indian and Pakistani Passport Holders